Agneli/CSS-Guidelines/README.md

 guidelines apply.
 The only notable difference is with regards our table of contents and our section titles.
 Read on for further explanation…

-Algumas pessoas preferem trabalhar com um arquivo único e grande.
-Isto é bom,
+Algumas pessoas preferem trabalhar com um único arquivo grande.
+Isto é bom, e indo de encontro com as diretrizes aqui descritas nao tem problemas algum.
+Desde que eu comecei a trabalhar com SASS, eu tenho usado bastante includes no meus arquivos.
+Isto é bom tambem...
+Seja qual for seu método, as seguintes regras e diretrizes se aplicam.
+A única diferença notável é com respeito a nossa tabela de conteúdo e títulos nossa seção.
+Leia sobre para mais explicações ...

 ### Table of contents
+### Tabela de conteúdo

 At the top of stylesheets, I maintain a table of contents which will detail the sections contained in the document, for example:

+No topo de sua folha de estilo, eu mantenho a tabela de conteúdo com os detalhes das seções contidas no documento, veja o exemplo:

     /*------------------------------------*\
         $CONTENTS